correial/correial.github.io/content/Fast Robots/Lab 1/index.md

 Bluetooth (specifically Bluetooth LE) at a high level is used to establish a connection between my computer and the Artemis:

 - Bluetooth LE radio acts like a community bulletin board where Computers (community members) can connect to read the board.
-If the radio is a bulletin board we call that a peripheral device and it is responsible for posting data.
+If the radio is a bulletin board we call that a peripheral device (the Artemis in this case) and it is responsible for posting data.
 If the radio is a reader (central device) it reads from any of the bulletin boards.
 Essentially, central devices view the services, get the data, then move on, all within a few milliseconds allowing multiple central devices can get data from one peripheral.

 - Services are identified by unique numbers known as UUIDs.
 The ability to define services and characteristics depends on the radio you're using and its firmware.
 Bluetooth LE peripherals will provide services, which in turn provide characteristics.